trek-view/basecamp/_posts/2021-09-03-projection-type-360-photography.md

 Part of this optimisation involves loading different parts of the image as quadrants, versus the whole image at once.
 You can see an example of this in the image above.
 If you have a fast connection and moderately powerful machine, you have probably never seen this because all quadrants have downloaded very quickly.

-This optimisation technique is not to be confused with a cubemap projection.
+This optimisation technique is not to be confused with a cubemap projection, the projection type is still equirectangular.

 ## Acknowledgements